The Haunted (Swedish band): Revolver; second Dolving-era (2003–2005)

-One Kill Wonder resulted in the band dominating album charts all over the world, and their first tours to Australia and South Africa, another tour to Japan, and a second Grammy.
+One Kill Wonder resulted in the band dominating album charts all over the world, and their first tours to Australia and South Africa, another tour to Japan, and a second Swedish Grammy.
 After another tour to Scandinavia, North America, United Kingdom and Europe in late 2003, the sudden departure of Marco Aro came as a shock.
 Though, this opened a new chance of building up a reunion with former vocalist Peter Dolving.

 Their first album with Peter Dolving back at the helm (and signed to a new deal with Century Media), was entitled Revolver.
 The new album was released in October 2004 and the name was to convey the evolution of the band and the music it now played as a whole.
 Revolver was met with a fair amount of fan support and critical acclaim, and the band toured the world extensively in support of it, including a second stage spot at Ozzfest 2005.
 On 2 February 2005, Marco Aro played his last show in Stockholm, Sweden but as a guest singer.
 In 2006, the band performed on the Extreme The Dojo vol.15 tour in Japan with Exodus and Nile, while Edge of Spirit opened for them.